robotframework/robotframework/README.rst

     python setup.py install

-For more detailed installation instructions, including installing Python, Jython, IronPython and PyPy or installing from git, see `<INSTALL.rst>`__.
+For more detailed installation instructions, including installing Python or installing from git, see `<INSTALL.rst>`__.

 Example
 -------